mtlynch/mtlynch.io/content/retrospectives/2023/03/index.md

 They said we couldn't enter our suite for a few days until the fire department signed off on it, as the building no longer had sprinklers.
 On Monday, I called the landlord, and he said we could resume our normal use of the office.

 I thought that was the end of it, but a few days later, a member of the fulfillment team asked me if we were moving offices.
-"No, why?"
+"No... why?"
 I asked.
-"Oh, the handyman said offhandedly that we might have to move."
+"Oh, the handyman said in passing that we might have to move."

 Uh oh.

 I called the landlord to find out what was going on.
-He explained &mdash; very nonchalantly, mind you &mdash; that yes, we might have to move to a new office before Tuesday.
-And this was Friday.
+He said &mdash; very nonchalantly, mind you &mdash; that yes, we might have to move into a new office before Tuesday.
+And this conversation was happening on Friday.

-Because of water damage, the builders might have to tear down one of our walls and replace it.
-But not to worry, he had a spare office we could use.
-The new office was 40% smaller than our current office, and our current office was at about 80% capacity.
+Because of water damage, my landlord explained, the builders might have to replace one of our walls.
+But not to worry &mdash; he had a spare office we could use.
+The new office was 40% smaller than our current office, and our current office was at 80% capacity, so that wouldn't be fun.
 I asked how long we'd be in the smaller office.
 He had no idea.

 For the next few days, the landlord was fairly blasé about whether we'd have to completely relocate on a couple days' notice.
 And that was tricky because I was about to [go to Europe for two weeks](#my-longest-tinypilot-vacation), so I wouldn't be available to set up the IT infrastructure in a new office.

-I called every day the week before I left to ask what the plan was with the wall, and my landlord never had an answer for me.
+I called every day leading up to my trip to ask what the plan was with the wall, and my landlord never had an answer for me.
 I decided to move just the computers, printers, and networking equipment to the spare office because that was the only part of the move that required me.

-A week later we got word that our wall could stay up, so we wouldn't need to move.
-The fulfillment team lost about a day of work and I lost another in planning, but the uncertainty was stressful.
+A week later, we got word that our wall could stay up, so we wouldn't need to move.
+The fulfillment team lost about a day of work and I lost another two in planning, but the uncertainty was stressful.

 The situation was also a strong motivation to migrate fulfillment to our new 3PL.
 I'd love to be out of the position of fulfillment grinding to a halt because something goes wrong at our office.
 A pipe could still burst at our 3PL, but then moving things around to get back up and running would become someone else's problem.